Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved laser-induced fluorescence spectroscopy and quantum chemical simulations: Results and Discussions

-To quantify the influence of the ligand nature in the first equatorial coordination sphere, the chloride ligands were replaced by bromide ligands which have the same type of bonding with uranium, but larger ionic radii.
+To quantify the influence of the ligand nature in the first coordination sphere, the chloride ligands were replaced by bromide ligands, which have the same type of bonding with uranium but larger ionic radii.
 The uranyl ion coordinated by four bromide ligands has been prepared in crystal form~\cite{wilson2011structural}, while it is hardly stabilized in solution.
-The experimental structure of \ce{Cs2UO2Br4} crystal shows that $\mathrm{R_{U-O}}$ distance (\SI{1.777}{\angstrom}) is almost equal to the one found in the chloride homologue, \ce{Cs2UO2Cl4} ($\mathrm{R_{U-O}=1.774\r{A}}$), whereas the $\mathrm{R_{U-Br}}$ distance is longer by \SI{0.149}{\angstrom} than $\mathrm{R_{U-Cl}}$.
-The gas-phase geometries of \ce{[UO2Cl4]^{2-}} and \ce{[UO2Br4]^{2-}} follow this trend; the substitution of chloride by bromide ligands leads to the insignificant stabilization of $\mathrm{R_{U-O}}$, and the \ce{U-Br} distance is longer by \SI{0.169}{\angstrom} than the \ce{U-Cl} one because of a weaker uranium-bromide ionic interaction.
-The latter lengthening is larger by \SI{0.063}{\angstrom} than in the crystals, simply because our quantum model does not account for crystal packing effects.
+The experimental structure of the \ce{Cs2UO2Br4} crystal shows that the \ce{U-O_{yl}} bond distance (\SI{1.777}{\angstrom}) is almost equal to that found in the chloride homologue \ce{Cs2UO2Cl4} ($\mathrm{R_{U-O_{yl}}}$ = \SI{1.774}{\angstrom}), whereas the \ce{U-Br} distance is longer by \SI{0.149}{\angstrom} than that of \ce{U-Cl}.
+The gas-phase geometries of \ce{[UO2Cl4]^{2-}} and \ce{[UO2Br4]^{2-}} follow this trend; the substitution of chloride by bromide ligands leads to an insignificant stabilization of the \ce{U-O_{yl}} bond, and the \ce{U-Br} bond distance is longer by \SI{0.169}{\angstrom} than that of \ce{U-Cl}, as the \ce{U-Br} bond is weaker than the \ce{U-Cl} bond.